 By Ted Lipien

-When Nelson Poynter wrote his memo on January 11, 1942 to Robert E. Sherwood, another Coordinator of Information government executive and speech writer for President Franklin D. Roosevelt, Voice of America broadcasts had not yet started and the Voice of America name was not to be officially used for quite some time to describe them, but, according to Poynter, their creation and hiring of John Houseman were critically necessary because the United States was already engaged in “fighting a religious, fanatical crusade [sic].”
-Houseman may have been seen as the best candidate for the job because of the powerful propaganda impact of the 1938 fake news The War of the Worlds radio program he co-produced with Orson Welles.
+When Nelson Poynter wrote his memo on January 11, 1942 to Robert E. Sherwood, another Coordinator of Information government executive and speechwriter for President Franklin D. Roosevelt, Voice of America broadcasts had not yet started, and the Voice of America name was not to be officially used for quite some time to describe them.
+According to Poynter, their creation and hiring of John Houseman were critically necessary because the United States was already engaged in “fighting a religious, fanatical crusade [sic].”
+Houseman may have been seen as the best candidate for the job not because of any journalistic skills, which he lacked, but because of the powerful propaganda impact of the 1938 fake news The War of the Worlds radio program, which he co-produced with Orson Welles.

 ”There is a crying need to invent a new technique in international propaganda broadcasting.
 The ordinary American commercial program is not the answer.
 We are fighting a religious fanatical crusade.
 In turn, we must sell the “religion of democracy”.
 It is a different, tougher assignment than to sell a cereal or a toothpaste.
 Houseman has been recommended as the man who has the professional craftsmanship, the imagination, and the personality to do this.”